-CBD oil (also known as Cannabidiol) is one of the main naturally-occurring cannabinoids of the cannabis plant.
-When sold as a legal food supplement and taken sensibly, CBD oil is safe and can be very helpful.
-This is the complete CBD oil guide for the UK, useful also to anyone in the EU.
+This guide will focus on the UK but is also useful to anyone in the EU.
 Find out why the best CBD brands are THC free, Co2 extracted, organic, and full-spectrum.
-Learn how to select and dose all types of CBD products, from organic CBD drops to CBD e-liquids and balm.
-CBD oil can be sold legally in the UK and Europe as a food supplement to support and promote complete wellbeing.
+Learn how to select and dose all types of CBD products, from organic CBD drops to e-liquids and topical balms.
+You can buy CBD oil in the UK and Europe legally as a food supplement to support and promote complete wellbeing.

 In this CBD Guide: